DAILY SCREENING FOR SYMPTOMS

 - the staff person caring for the individual should wear a surgical/procedural mask and eye protection

-- if tolerated, the ill individual will also wear a surgical/procedural mask
+- the ill individual will also wear a surgical/procedural mask

 - hand hygiene and respiratory etiquette will be practiced while the ill individual is waiting to be picked up